+No party is complete without a piñata!
 Develop creativity, fine motor skills, and teamwork by challenging your learners to make a patriotic piñata!
-Participants can make their own piñata using balloons, newspaper, and craft supplies and then fill it with patriotic-themed treats like red, white, and blue candy or small American flags.
+They can fashion their own piñatas using balloons, newspaper, and craft supplies before filling them with patriotic-themed treats like red, white, and blue candy or small American flags.

 12. Fourth of July Slime

-To make the slime, gather white glue, red and blue food coloring, baking soda, and contact lens solution.
-Mix the glue, baking soda, and a small amount of contact lens solution together in a bowl until it forms a sticky base.
-Add red and blue food coloring to create a patriotic swirl effect.
+Your kids are probably always asking to make slime, so here’s a way to fit it into your Independence Day festivities!
+In order for your kiddos to make the slime, they’ll need to gather white glue, red and blue food coloring, baking soda, and contact lens solution.
+Once they have everything, have them mix the glue, baking soda, and a small amount of contact lens solution together in a bowl until it forms a sticky base.
+Afterward, they’ll add red and blue food coloring to create a patriotic swirl effect.

 Learn More: Little Bins for Little Hands